 What is Economic Development?

 Economic Downturn in the Coal Industry

 For many decades, the number one export from the Bluefield Region has not been coal, gas or timber, but rather our youth.
 We have educated and exported many of our children to other regions where they can find better employment opportunities.
 This trend must be reversed.

 In April 2015, the City of Bluefield’s Board of Directors created a Community & Economic Development Department (CED).
 Since then, the CED has taken a three-prong approach to economic growth in the City and region:

-To support existing business and industry to help them diversify and grow.
+To support existing businesses and industries and help them diversify and grow.
 This is done through a Business Retention & Expansion Program.